 Vincent Bürgin

-I recently graduated from the M.Sc.
-Informatics program at the Technical University of Munich (TUM).
-In the last years, I had the chance to be involved in a number of research projects in the machine learning and medical imaging fields (in the TUM DI-LAB at the CAMP chair, at the Theoretical Foundations of AI chair, at ImFusion, and at the Lab for AI in Medicine), and several projects led to published papers.
+I was previously involved in a number of research projects during my M.Sc.
+Informatics at TUM (in the TUM DI-LAB at the CAMP chair, at the Theoretical Foundations of AI chair, at ImFusion, and at the Lab for AI in Medicine).
+Before that I completed joint B.Sc.s in Computer Science and Mathematics at the University of Passau.

 news

-Oct 15, 2024 | I published my post on the relAI blog: "Using topological features to prevent topological errors" |
+| Oct 15, 2024 | I published my post on the relAI blog: "Using topological features to prevent topological errors." |

 publications